TykTechnologies/tyk-operator/docs/getting-started.md

 ### 2. Creating an API description

-The portal serves as a visual description of an API and therefore we need to let the Tyk Portal know (via Tyk Operator) some details about the API we want to publish.
+The portal serves as a visual description of an API.
+Therefore, we need to let the Tyk Portal know (via Tyk Operator) some details about the API we want to publish.

-For this we can run the following command:
+For doing that, we can run the following command:

 ```bash
 cat <<EOF | kubectl apply -f -